 Black History Month started out as Negro History Week.
 Negro History week was started in 1926 by Dr. Carter G. Woodson.
 Dr. Woodson was born December 19, 1875.
-His parents were former slaves.
+He was the son of former slaves.
 As a child he worked in Kentucky in the coal mines.
 He enrolled in high school at the age of 20 and graduated in two years.
 He later went to college and earned his PhD at Harvard.

-Other important dates in African American history that occurred February are:
+Other important dates in African American history that occurred in February are:

 February 23, 1868: